General Data Protection Regulations Privacy Notice

 8. Where can you find out more information?

-If you would like to find out more information about how we use and store your personal data please visit our website and download our Data Protection Policy.
+If you would like to find out more information about how we use and store your personal data please visit our website, download our Data Protection Policy or Record Retention Policy.